I cannot believe they went ahead without me. I know the Golden Rule of Bushwalking:

 Fat drops of water began splashing everywhere and I became mesmerised watching a trickle of water as it sped past and grew with ferocity, running across the top of my shoes and seeking an entry, a gap to squeeze through and make my feet cold as well as wet.

-As the water succeed it snapped me out of my trance and I realised I’d been sitting there too long.
+As the water receded, it snapped me out of my trance and I realised I’d been sitting there too long.
 My raincoat wasn’t working and I was wet and shivering.

 Where was everyone?
 Why hadn’t they come back for me?